abuob/abuob.github.io/content/blog/why-have-a-website.md

 Hordes of engineers optimizing algorithms to keep eyeballs glued to the screen as much as possible - and just as many data engineers trying to squeeze out every last bit of harvestable data to sell to the highest bidder: No thanks, I'd rather do without.

-Unfortunately, this also means that I'm essentially completely "unsearchable" - if anyone happens to search for me, they're likely to find nothing, or worse, find someone with the same name and mistaking them for me (which has already happened in the past).
+Unfortunately, this also means that I'm essentially completely "unsearchable" - if anyone happens to search for me on the internet, they're likely to find nothing, or worse, find someone with the same name and mistake them for me (which has already happened in the past).

 A website at least makes me findable on the internet, while only providing data to the harvesters that I consciously allow them to have.